KellenKolbeck/Words/README.md

 #### By: Kellen Kolbeck

-The working link for this application is
+The working link for this application is: https://powerful-bayou-7037.herokuapp.com/

 ## Description